brownplt/pyret-lang/README.md

 Running Pyret
 -------------

-If you just want to run Pyret, visit [code.pyret.org](https://code.pyret.org) and work from there.
-If you're interested in Pyre development, read on:
+If you just want to run Pyret, visit [the online environment]() and work from there.
+If you're interested in Pyret development, read on:

 The easiest way to *run* a Pyret program from the command-line is: